PythonWorkshop/tensorboard_demos/README.md

 ## Getting Started

-_Note: Notebooks in this repo are written in Python 3 and use TensorFlow version 0.x.
+_Note: Notebooks in this repo are written in Python 3 and use TensorFlow (version 1.x).
 You'll need Jupyter/iPython to run them._

 ### Local installation